UTSCCSCC01/finalprojectf22-catkins/doc/sprint0/README.md

 Go into setup>backend, open terminal and run "nodemon server"

 ### Front-end
-You will need to install Bootstrap and React
+You will need to install all the dependencies
-> npm install bootstrap
+> npm install
+And then start the React localhost server
-> npm install react-router-dom
+> npm start
+It will start the Front-end of the page

 ### Main Browser: Google Chrome
 Using others might provide you with a not ideal experience